-This position provides assistance to the LEL in law enforcement training, and is funded through the LEL grant with the City of Beckley.
+This position provides assistance to the Law Enforcement Liaison (LEL) in law enforcement training, and is funded through the LEL grant with the City of Beckley.

-Figure 1.1 shows a visual representation of the organization of GHSP.
-Figure 1.2 shows where the GHSP fits within DMV.
+Figure 1.1 shows a visual representation of the organization of GHSP and Figure 1.2 shows where the GHSP fits within the DMV.